callionica/media/file-system.md

 1. Media item: Film Series - Episode Name.mp4
 2. Media item satellite: Film Series - Episode Name.jpg (it shares a name with the media item)
 3. Collection: Film Series (the parent folder of the media item)
+4. Collection satellite: Film Series.jpg (it shares a name with the collection)
-4. Group: Film Series (because the group can be parsed from the filename Film Series - Episode Name.mp4)
+5. Group: Film Series (because the group can be parsed from the filename Film Series - Episode Name.mp4)
-5. Group satellite: Film Series.jpg (it shares a name with the group)
+6. Group satellite: Film Series.jpg (it shares a name with the group)
-6. Subgroup & subgroup satellite: None (the subgroup would be obtained from the parent folder, but it's the same name as the group and the grandparent folder doesn't match the group name)
+7. Subgroup & subgroup satellite: None (the subgroup would be obtained from the parent folder, but it has the same name as the group and the grandparent folder doesn't match the group name, so there is no subgroup)

 ```
 Collection/